Rhetticle/DGAS/README.md

 * ISO-9141 Transceiver - L9613B013TR (8-SOIC)
 * Accelerometer - LIS3DHTR (16-LGA)

 The STM32F746ZGT7 was chosen for it's large 1MB of internal flash (needed to store LVGL code) as well as it's LTDC and FMC peripherals needed to drive the TFT-LCD display and interface with external DRAM respectively.
 External DRAM was needed to store the frame buffers for the display.
 As the display was 480x480 with a 16-bit color depth, one frame buffer occupies 460800 bytes.
-Since DGAS uses double buffering an the TFT-LCD display being used has no internal memory, both buffers must be stored in the DRAM which takes up around half of the 2 MBit available.
+Since DGAS uses double buffering and the TFT-LCD display being used has no internal memory, both buffers must be stored in the DRAM which takes up around half of the 2 MiB available.
 External flash is being used to store large GUI objects such as images and fonts.

 DGAS connects to the car's OBD-2 port via the main DB-15 connector using a DB-15 to OBD-2 cable.
 The main power connection should be connected to any wire within the car which carries the ignition signal so that DGAS is only powered when the vehicle is on.